-In a chart the Plot Area is the layer placed behind the chart elements such as Data Series and Gridlines.
+In a PowerPoint chart, the Plot Area is the layer placed behind the chart elements such as Data Series and Gridlines.
 This layer typically also has the axes on its perimeter.
-Look at Figure 1 below, where we have colored the Plot Area grey, so as to highlight it.
+Look at Figure 1 below, where we have colored the Plot Area pink, so as to highlight it for you.

 Figure 1: Plot Area

-- Select the chart that you want to format the Plot Area for.
+- Select the chart that you want to format the Plot Area for in PowerPoint 2011 for Mac.
 If you don't have a chart, insert a chart.

 Figure 2: Plot Area selected